redacademy/undergui-fall-2019/README.md

 # Under the GUI

-This is the third project in the RED Academy Web Dev program.
-A custom WordPress theme for Inhabitent - an online camping store and blog.
+This is the final project in the RED Academy Web Dev program.
+A custom WordPress theme for Under The GUI Academy, a childrens after-school coding academy and real life client of RED Academy.

 ![Preview Image](https://raw.githubusercontent.com/redacademy/undergui-fall-2019/master/themes/utg-2019/assets/utg-mockup.png?token=ANHOTVFMLXNGDWYGR2BXORK6AURMO)